Ceelog/phpdoc-zh/src/book/oci8.md

 In PHP 5.3.2 (PECL OCI8 1.4) the minimum value settable was reduced from *1* to *0*, allowing prefetching to be turned off.

-When using Oracle Database 12*c* or later, the prefetch value set by PHP can be overridden by Oracle's client *oraaccess.xml* configuration file.
+When using Oracle Database 12*c* (or later), the prefetch value set by PHP can be overridden by Oracle's client *oraaccess.xml* configuration file.
 Refer to Oracle documentation for more detail.

 > **Note**: <span class="simpara"> A larger prefetch can result in
 > improved performance, at the cost of some increased memory usage.
 For